 Looking beyond the two regions of our inquiry, that a labor union may fight a losing battle to the end is not new.
-A good example is the 1984 British coal miners' strike.33 The British miners went on a year-long strike against restructuring despite the offer of generous severance payment.
-In the end the strike achieved nothing but the lost pay and ruined reputation for the miners.
-The miners, at least the union leadership, seems to have been driven by more than narrow economic interests of miners, perhaps the ideology of socialist order or, more specifically, the involvement of the union in management decision making.
+A good example is the 1984 British coal miners' strike.
+The British miners went on a year-long strike against restructuring despite the offer of generous severance payment.
+In the end the strike achieved nothing but lost pay and a ruined reputation for the miners.
+The miners, at least the union leadership, seem to have been driven by more than the narrow economic interests of the miners, perhaps the ideology of socialist order or, more specifically, the involvement of the union in management decision making.
 The tripartite agreement, achieved ten years earlier through a series of strikes, indeed guaranteed something of this nature.
 The turning point was the attempt by the Thatcher government to null this arrangement.
-Under the threat to the status-quo and under the memory of previous successful strikes, the miners may have been overly bolstered for action, not unlike the Jiu Value miners.
+Under a threat to the status quo and under the memory of previous successful strikes, the miners may have been overly bolstered for action, not unlike the Jiu Value miners.

-$^{^{33}}$ See Edwards and Heery (1989) for an excellent study of the episode.
+&lt;sup>36 See Edwards and Heery (1989) for an excellent study of labor relations leading up to the episode.